 My mission is to create and facilitate an environment where you have the opportunity to grow and experience all that music offers, no matter where you are on that journey, and no matter how you engage with music.

 I’m passionate about music and music education, and it has been a great privilege to have spent over 20 years supporting others on their own musical journeys.

 I’m committed to finding simple and authentic ways to harness each individual’s creativity and imagination.
 Music offers a lifetime’s enjoyment and fulfilment, and I love to see it enhancing other people’s lives in the same way it has enhanced mine.

 Music has been at the centre of my life ever since I was inspired to start learning the piano at the age of six.
-Now, some 30 years on, I’m still enjoying each step I take on my own musical journey.
+Now, over 30 years later, I’m still enjoying each step I take on my own musical journey.
 There have been plenty of twists and turns along the way, but above all, music has always provided a sense of fulfilment and enjoyment, offering a voice at times when words failed.
 The roads I’ve travelled and the hurdles I’ve overcome have all shaped the way I work with people now.